Chinnasf/My-Notes-on-Applied-ML/KTH_SS25/lectures/fourth_day.md

 * "No body expects you to converg in a NN, but you have to converge to the best local minima"

+* DO NOT FORGET TO STUDY THE STABILITY, CONVERGENCE, AND ... of the neural network: global and local sense.
+    * Numerical error vs approximation error
+    * Numerical dissipation vs physical dissipation

 ### CONVOLUTIONAL NN and FNN vs CNN

 Convolutional Neural Network works well for images recognition.